03 Using R syntax

 aifecuation to split long texts into several chunks which are

-processed by the transformer.
-The maximal number of chunks is set with
+processed by the base model.
+The maximum number of chunks is set with

 chunks